All Episodes

 Here's Devin Nunez last week.

-We still have not seen any evidence of anyone that's from the Trump campaign or any other campaign for that matter that's communicated with the Russian government.
+We still have not seen any evidence of anyone from the Trump campaign or any other campaign for that matter that's communicated with the Russian government.

 Here at the committee, we still don't have any evidence of them talking to Russians.

-As of right now, uh the initial inquiries I've made to the appropriate agencies, I don't have any evidence.
+As of right now, the initial inquiries I've made to the appropriate agencies, I don't have any evidence.

-We don't have any evidence right now.
+We don't have any evidence, right?

 There is no evidence that I've been presented of regular contact.

-If you all have American citizens that you know we're talking to Russian agents, uh, if you want to come to our committee, be a whistleblower yourselves and bring me those names, I'd be very interested in having them.
+If you all have American citizens that you know we're talking to Russian agents, if you want to come to our committee, be a whistleblower yourselves and bring me those names, I'd be very interested in having them.

 I'm interested in having it.

-Can can anybody send them to me?
+Can anybody send them to me?

 Where is the proof?